NEM3S/VALORez/README.md

 ```
 If no resolution is specified, the default one is 1280x720.

-Once the patch is applied:
+Once the patch is applied, make sure to set the same resolution on your monitor before launching VALORANT.

-- Make sure to set the same resolution on your monitor before launching VALORANT.
+> [!IMPORTANT]
-- ⚠️ Important: Your GPU’s Scaling Mode must be set to Full-screen for the stretched resolution to take effect.
+> Your GPU’s Scaling Mode must be set to Full-screen for the stretched resolution to take effect.

 ---
 ### Uninstalling
 To revert the patch, simply run the program with the `--reset` option: